 Pictures will be taken of county groups just before the awards ceremony for publicity in local newspapers.
 All contestants should report to the photograph area when their county is called.
-The pictures will be posted on the District 11 4-H website after the Food Show.
+The pictures will be posted on the District 11 4-H facebook after the Food Show and emailed to county offices.